Joliet Man Charged with Cruelty to Animals - NewsBreak

 Man Arrested for Stabbing Outside Joliet Club

 The Joliet Police have announced the arrest of a suspect involved in a homicide earlier in the week.
-On Monday morning, at 1:01 am, Joliet Police were called to the Spanish American Club (413 Meeker Avenue) for a report of a stabbing.
+On Monday morning, at 1:01 am,to the Spanish American Club (413 Meeker Avenue) for a report of a stabbing.
 Shortly after arriving, Officers located 40-year-old Jorge Chiguil-Toto and another 40-year-old male on the ground outside of the bar and determined both had suffered injuries caused by a knife.
 It is believed that both victims were stabbed following an altercation with a male suspect inside the bar.

 Bolingbrook Gas Station Robbery Under Investigation